Aman-Singh-007/Operating_system/README.md

 the program.
 Perform necessary error checking to ensure that a positive integer is passed on the command line.
 # code_explanation Q_3.21
-1.Enter a integer greater than 0
+1.Enter a integer greater than 0.\
-2.create a child process using fork system call
+2.create a child process using fork system call.\
-3.if child process creation is failed then return
+3.if child process creation is failed then return.\
-4.if child process is created sucessfully run the algorithm for colatz conjecture 5.in else statement wait for the child process to complete using wait system call.
+4.if child process is created sucessfully run the algorithm for colatz conjecture.\
+5.in else statement wait for the child process to complete using wait system call.\
-6.after successful completion return from parent process.
+6.after successful completion return from parent process.\